tjhinn/glow-tale-maker/docs/masterplan.md

 🧚‍♀️ masterplan.md
 🎬 30-Second Elevator Pitch
-YourFairyTale.ai is a mobile-first web app that turns a child’s name, photo, and favorite things into a personalized, 24-page illustrated fairy-tale book in minutes.
+YourFairyTale.ai is a mobile-first web app that turns a child's name, photo, and favorite things into a personalized, 24-page illustrated fairy-tale book in minutes.
 Parents feel the magic of creation without the tech friction — just joy, wonder, and a glowing digital keepsake ready to download or gift.

 💡 Problem & Mission
 Problem: